gka/d3-jetpack/README.md

 <a
 name="loadData" href="#loadData">#</a> d3.<b>loadData</b>(<i>file1, file2, file3, ..., callback</i>) [<>](https://github.com/gka/d3-jetpack/blob/master/src/loadData.js "Source")

 Takes any number of files paths and loads them with `queue`, `d3.csv` and `d3.json`.
-After all the files have loaded, calls the `callback` function with the first error (or null if none) as the first arguement and an array of the loaded files as the secound.
+After all the files have loaded, calls the `callback` function with the first error (or null if there are none) as the first argument and an array of the loaded files as the second.
 Instead of:

 ```js
 d3.queue()